rbisht2909/Binary-Classification-Flag-the-junk-property-listings/README.md

 Our task is to predict if a property is going to be unfit using its listing details and other features which are part of first preliminary assessment .

+Work on creating the machine learning models and choosing the one which gives the best performance.
+For this project, score will be calculated as:

+roc_auc score